Selling volatility is among the highest-risk trading strategies.

 Extrapolation of the past

-In a bull market, the bad times of the past fade away and people feel more comfortable taking risk.
+In a bull market, the bad times of the past fade away and people feel more comfortable taking on risks.

 When volatility is low, the yield of a security becomes the most important thing.
 This encourages most everything with a low interest rate to be shorted against securities with a higher interest rate or yield as people scour markets for a better return.